Hybrid algebras: Stable Auslander-Reiten components

 \subsubsection{\bf Simple modules at biserial vertices, and at quaternion vertices}

 (a) \ Assume $i$ is a biserial vertex.
 If there is a virtual loop at $i$ then by the previous, the simple module at $i$ is periodic at the end of a tube.
 Now suppose the arrows starting at $i$ are not virtual.
-By Lemma \ref{lem:4.8} , the middle $M_i$ of $e_iH$ is the direct sum of two indecomposable modules.
+By Lemma \ref{lem:7.8} (see the Appendix), the 'middle' $M_i$ of $e_iH$ is the direct sum of two indecomposable modules.
 Hence we have an almost split sequence $0\to \Omega(S_i)\to P_i \oplus M_i \to \Omega^{-1}(S_i)\to 0$ and $\Omega(S_i)$ has two predecessors in its stable component.
-This may be in the middle of some component of type $A$, or possible in a component of type $D$ away from the edge.
-In fact, it might even be periodic; the algebra $H$ might be a Brauer tree algebra.
+This could be in the middle of some component of type $A$ or possible in a component of type $D$ away from the edge.
+In fact, it might even be in some tube.

 (b) \ If $i$ is a quaternion vertex, with no singular relation close to $i$ (eg excluding the singular tetrahedral, disc, triangle algebra) then $S_i$ is periodic of period four.
 The proofs in \cite{WSA}, \cite{WSA-GV} and \cite{WSA-SD} generalize.
+This also works for \ref{ssec:4.2}(2c) and for the algebra in \ref{ssec:4.6}.